Vietnam.vn - Nền tảng quảng bá Việt Nam

 Urban infrastructure and health equity

-However, according to Mr. Acuto, focusing on urban health in the direction of the One Health strategy can help cities, individually and collectively, improve the quality and manage the infrastructure system effectively.
+However, according to Mr. Acuto, focusing on urban health in the direction of the One Health strategy can help cities, individually or collectively, improve the quality and manage the infrastructure system effectively.
 In fact, it has been proven that city diplomacy not only helps cities respond flexibly and comprehensively to common challenges, but also promotes the One Health initiative, bringing sustainable improvements right from the community level.

 Để ngoại giao thành phố trở thành công cụ đắc lực cho nền y tế toàn cầu